Do all platform VMs have to be on the same L2/L3 segment?

 It is a best practice to snapshot primary platform and proxies before starting the cluster creation process.
-If there is a failure, delete the secondary platform nodes and recover primary platform and proxy VMs from the snapshots.
+If there is a failure, delete the secondary platform nodes and recover primary platform and collector VMs from the snapshots.

 What happens to the existing data and configuration when I expand the single node deployment to a cluster?